 Our Club newsletter, The Barbless Hook, is available for download 10 months out of the year to remind members of upcoming events, and to pass on new fly patterns and tips from members who have found a better way of accomplishing some aspect of the sport, from tying tips to casting techniques.
 For the latest Barbless Hook click here.

 The first Monday of the month, the club has a get together to tie flies and discuss a variety of fly fishing subjects.
-An assortment of flies and tying techniques has been demonstrated.
+An assortment of flies and tying techniques have been demonstrated.
 We've spun deer hair, used the dubbing loop, learned various posting techniques, and overall have had a great time.
 The questions and shared knowledge are informative which helps to broaden our fly fishing skills, and enjoyment of the sport.
 This is a drop in meeting held in the Livermore area.
 When a person picks up this activity they never stop learning.
 Please check the newsletter to confirm the specifics.

 Our main fund-raising event is the annual Silent Auction, usually held at the time of the regular monthly meeting in April.
 The auction features items donated by many local and national makers of fly-fishing equipment and supplies, along with guided trips and resort/lodge accommodations.
 Equally important, most TVFF members donate new and slightly used gear and supplies as well as time at their mountain or streamside cabins and